Sequential hermaphroditism: Protandrous examples

 Protandry occurs in a widespread range of animal phyla.
 In fact, protandrous hermaphroditism occurs in many fish, mollusks, and crustaceans, but is completely absent in terrestrial vertebrates.

-Protandrous fishes include teleost species in the families Pomacentridae, Sparidae, and Gobiidae.
 A common example of a protandrous species are clownfish, which have a very structured society.
 In the species Amphiprion percula, there are zero to four individuals excluded from breeding and a breeding pair living in a sea anemone.
 Dominance is based on size, the female being the largest and the reproductive male being the second largest.
 The rest of the group is made up of progressively smaller males that do not breed and have no functioning gonads.
 If the female dies, in many cases, the reproductive male gains weight and becomes the female for that group.
 The largest non-breeding male then sexually matures and becomes the reproductive male for the group.

-Other protandrous fishes can be found in the classes clupeiformes, siluriformes, stomiiformes.
+The ribbon eel also goes through a protandrous life cycle.
+Other protandrous fishes include teleost species in the families Pomacentridae, Sparidae, and Gobiidae, and in the orders Clupeiformes, Siluriformes, and Stomiiformes.
 Since these groups are distantly related and have many intermediate relatives that are not protandrous, it strongly suggests that protandry evolved multiple times.

 Phylogenies support this assumption because ancestral states differ for each family.
 For example, the ancestral state of the family Pomacentridae was gonochoristic (single-sexed), indicating that protandry evolved within the family.
 Therefore, because other families also contain protandrous species, protandry likely has evolved multiple times.

 Other examples of protandrous animals include: